tradle/bots/README.md

 module.exports = function echoStrategy (bot) {
   return bot.addReceiveHandler(co(function* onmessage ({ user, object, link }) {
     yield bot.send({ userId: user.id, object })
-    // return a Promise to ensure receive order
   }))
 }
 ```

-If your Promises are a bit rusty, or if you're asking yourself "what's `co`?", skim [this](./docs/promises.md)
+If your Promises are a bit rusty, or if you're asking yourself "what's `co`?" or "isn't `yield` only for generators?", skim [this](./docs/promises.md)

 [./lib/strategy/silly.js](./lib/strategy/silly.js) is a slightly more complex strategy, and [./lib/strategy/products.js](./lib/strategy/products.js) is an expert-system type strategy that is a pared down version of the Tradle server's in-house bot's strategy.